tboie/universal_phreak_generator/README.md

 10
 ```

-Expanding the triangle creates the 2/3 ruleset for a minimal, stable, complete, scaled cell from it's parts?
+The 2/3 ruleset is created by adding another triangle for a minimal, stable, complete, scaled cell from it's parts?

 ```
 11